 Ethical issues arise every day in health care.
 Everyone has a role to play in ensuring the ethical delivery of care, from bedside to boardroom.
-Prince Albert Parkland Health Region is committed to providing quality compassionate care to the community it serves.
+The Saskatchewan Health Authority is committed to providing quality compassionate care to the community it serves.
 Ethical principles and values are incorporated into the way that decisions are made and care is delivered every day.

 What is Ethics?